Astrophotography, or “imaging” as

 challenging.
 Technology has revolutionized all aspects of astronomy.
 Today’s

-observatories could using the old film technology of just a few years ago.
-It’s
+professional observatories could using the old film technology of just a few

-the world of imaging.
-It can become an all-encompassing endeavor eating up
+caught in the world of imaging.
+It can become an all-encompassing endeavor

-countless hours while making your bank account vanish.
-Although you can start
+eating up countless hours while making your bank account vanish.
+Although you

-with relatively inexpensive hardware and free software, you’ll progressively
+can start with relatively inexpensive hardware and free software, you’ll

-want more expensive cameras, bigger telescopes, better mounts, and fancier
+progressively want more expensive cameras, bigger telescopes, better mounts,

-software.
+and fancier software.
 It’s an addiction that never ends.
-Plus, there can be a fairly
+Plus, there can be a

 do)